Bitdoze Logo

 Step 4: Configure OCR Support (Optional)

-Download additional language packs for enhanced OCR capabilities:
+Download language packs for OCR:

 # Download common language data for Tesseract OCR